ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 =================================

 This tutorial demonstrates basic continuum imaging using ASKAPsoft, with a simulated observation that aims to replicate a "typical" observation with BETA.
+This tutorial will cover the following tasks:

+* Download of the measurement sets
+* Calibration of individual beams using observations of 1934-638
+* Imaging of a simulated science observation of a complex continuum sky, including application of the gains calibration
+* Mosaicking individual beam images to form a full-field continuum image

 Observation summary
 -------------------